mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 ### 2.2.
 Order Actions
 #### 2.2.1 Place an Order
-To place an order, you will need to access the "Get /menu-items/ Get All Menu Items" function in the Menu Items section.
+To place an order, you will need to locate Menu Items > "Get /menu-items/ Get All Menu Items".
 Expand the option, click 'Try It Out' and then 'Execute' to see the list of Menu Items available for order.
-Once you have identified the items you want to order, you will need to then expand the "Post /orders/ Create Order" function in the Orders section.
-Expand ovide their account information, the menu items they wish to order, and their payment information.
-The API will validate the input and create a new order record in the database.
+Once you have identified the items you want to order, you will need to then locate the Orders > "Post /orders/ Create Order" options.
 #### 2.2.2.
 Check Order Status
 YOu can check the status of your order in a few ways.
 #### 2.2.2.1: with Order ID